SuperFLEB/blender_addon_template/README.md

 ## What it doesn't do

 * It doesn't look at `.gitignore`.
 You might want some of those files.
-* It doesn't run tests before packaging.
-Since it'd need to find and run the right version of Blender, that's a hassle too far.
 * It doesn't verify that the file is installable.
 You should do that.